mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “I don’t know why I can’t figure this stuff out at home.
 I get so distracted, and then I try to do some CS homework, and then I get stuck.
 I’m honestly rethinking about my major.
 I don’t think data science is for me.
 I can’t imagine myself programming all day.
 But I’d be so bougie.”

-“Well, it looks like you’re figuring out that even though you’d make lots of money, it’s not worth doing something that’ll make you miserable for the rest of your life, right?”
+“Well, it looks like you’re figuring out that even though you’d make lots of money, it’s more worth doing something you'd like to do, even if it means not as much money, right?”

 Gyuna looked at me.
 “No.”  She and I laughed.
 “I’ll do my programming and then go on vacation.
 And then go back to work and be miserable.
 And then go on vacation and feel better.
 Being bougie would be so nice.
 That’s what you’re going to be: a rich, bougie data scientist.
 Like, can you adopt me?
 If I had a rich husband, I’d just stay at home and Amazon shop all day.
 And I’d cook for you.”